 Tip: Make sure you check the Kasha-Katuwe Tent Rocks National Monument page on the U.S. Department of the Interior Bureau of Land Management website for special hours, closings, and other details before your arrival.

-Return to your room for a relaxing evening at El Farolito Inn after a day spent exploring the Ghost Ranch.
+Return to your room for a relaxing evening at El Farolito Inn after a day spent exploring the Tent Rocks.
 Our authentic accommodations feature local furnishing and decor to make your stay in our city as unique and comfortable as possible.
 Wake up every morning to a delicious breakfast before walking to the heart of the town to see and experience one of the oldest cities in the country!

 Start planning your trip today by booking one of our rooms.
 We look forward to welcoming you to the City Different.